restify/node-restify/docs/guide.md

 restify routing, in 'basic' mode, is pretty much identical to express/sinatra, in that HTTP verbs are used with a parameterized resource to determine what chain of handlers to run.
 Values associated with named placeholders are available in `req.params`.
+Note that values will be URL-decoded before being passed to you.

      function send(req, res, next) {
        res.send(hello ' + req.params.name);